ratibor78/influxdb-grafana-docker/README.md

 Then open server_ip:3000 and login into Grafana with admin:admin credentials for the first time.

-Next step you need to add the InfluxDB as a new data source in Grafana.
+Next step you need to add the InfluxDB as a new data source in Grafana with URL = http://influxdb:8086

 ![Alt text](https://github.com/ratibor78/influxdb-grafana-docker/blob/master/data_source.png?raw=true "Add the new data source for Grafana")